codewithher/CC-Library-Diwali/README.md

 This is a customized fork off of the [Adafruit Neopixel Library](https://github.com/adafruit/Adafruit_NeoPixel) with examples that are curated to be better scoped for the context of the coding curriculum workshop.
 See [Adafruit_README.md](Adafruit_README.md) for more information.

+To see the most up-to-date version of this workshop, visit our public [Arduino library](https://github.com/codewithher/CC-Library-Diwali) and download the latest release OR download the whole repo as a zip.

 ## Additional Resources for this workshop

 - [Workshop Lesson Plan](https://docs.google.com/document/d/1kdENLVKtaXM2MPDSnXW7JMLPWjyAz_hn3GG_1WD4mLg/edit?usp=sharing)